extrange/personal-blog/docs/blog-posts/2022-07-10-win11-vm-gpu-passthrough.md

 ![](/static/images/2022-07-10/vm-gamestream.jpg)

+??? note "Streaming the whole desktop"

     If you want to stream the desktop instead of a game, add `C:\Windows\System32\mstsc.exe`.

+## 5. Setup Overlay Mesh Network (aka Peer-to-Peer VPN)

+We will now setup a peer-to-peer VPN, which will let us access Moonlight both within the LAN and from the internet, without worrying about port forwarding or firewall configurations.

-??? note "Port Forwarding"
+??? note "Rationale"

     Moonlight requires [certain ports][moonlight-ports] to be forwarded on your router, in order for the PC to be accessible over the internet.

+    However, in our current setup, the VM is not directly accessible from the internet or even the LAN, because the [default network][default-network][^default-network] it is connected to is not assigned an IP address on the LAN, so there is no way to port forward the required ports.

+    One way is to give the VM its own IP address on the network via a [`macvtap`][macvtap] interface, as [shown above](#4-install-windows-and-setup-moonlight-streaming).

-    However, sometimes port forwarding may not work due to your ISP blocking ports or other issues.
-In which case, a good alternative is to use a peer-to-peer virtual network solution such as [ZeroTier][zerotier] (free), which utilizes [UDP hole punching][udp-hole-punching] and other technologies to connect to hosts behind firewalls.
+    However, sometimes port forwarding may not work due to [NATs][nat], your ISP blocking ports, or firewalls.

+    Therefore, a better solution is to use a peer-to-peer VPN provider, which utilize [NAT traversal][nat-traversal] techniques such as [UDP hole punching][udp-hole-punching] to connect to hosts behind NATs/firewalls.

+    - [ZeroTier][zerotier]: partially open-source, freemium
+    - [Tailscale][tailscale]: partially open-source, freemium
+    - [Nebula][nebula]: open-source
+    - [Netmaker][netmaker]: open-source, [claims to be the fastest][netmaker-claim]

+    Overhead is minimal, as these tools connect directly if possible, using a relay only as a backup.

+[ZeroTier][zerotier] is one such solution, and you can follow the [guide from the Moonlight docs][zerotier-guide].

-At this point, download the [Moonlight][moonlight] client on another computer/device, and verify that you can stream a game/the desktop.
+After setting up the peer-to-peer VPN of your choice, download the [Moonlight][moonlight] client on another computer/device, and verify that streaming works.

 You can also [setup Remote Desktop](https://support.microsoft.com/en-us/windows/how-to-use-remote-desktop-5fe128d5-8fb1-7a23-3b8a-41e636865e8c#ID0EDD=Windows_11) now.

-Now, you have a working VM with [Moonlight][moonlight] for gaming, and Remote Desktop for doing work!
+Now, you have a working VM with [Moonlight][moonlight] for gaming, and Remote Desktop (slower, but much less data usage) for doing work!

-## 5. Setup Apache Guacamole
+## 6. Setup Apache Guacamole

 <figure>
   <img src="/static/images/2022-07-10/guacamole.jpg" alt="Accessing a Windows VM over a browser with Apache Guacamole" loading="lazy"/>